Blinken says Venezuela's Nicolas Maduro lost election before claiming victory with 'no supporting evidence'

-Secretary of State Antony Blinken on Thursday said Venezuelan President the opposition, not socialist and Hugo Chavez successor Nicolás Maduro, won the country's presidential election.
+Secretary of State Antony Blinken on Thursday said a Venezuelan opposition leader, not socialist and Hugo Chavez successor Nicolás Maduro, won the country's presidential election.
 Maduro has claimed victory and threatened the opposition since July 28, sparking widespread protests.

 "Given the overwhelming evidence, it is clear to the United States and, most importantly, to the Venezuelan people that Edmundo González Urrutia won the most votes in Venezuela’s July 28 presidential election," Blinken said.